tommybobbins/studious-octo-goggles/cloud_dataflow.md

 ## Dataflow jobs

-All jobs are executed from templates.
+Jobs are executed from templates - there are also predefined templates (e.g. moving data from one Google service to another).

-- Predefined
+- Predefined templates are available.
-- Templating, then
+- Jobs are created using Templating, then
+- Execute jobs from templates
+- Dataflow is a Graph.
 - Transformation